zombiecheese/now-playing/README.md

 1. Flash Raspberry Pi OS Lite to your microSD card using [Raspberry Pi Imager](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system)
+2. In the setup wizard, enable:
+    - Wi-Fi
-2. Enable Wi-Fi and SSH (to allow remote access as the OS is headless) in the setup wizard
+    - SSH — to allow remote access, as the OS is headless

 ### 🔐 Required Credentials